Come On Over Tour: Broadcasts and recordings

 Twain filmed the tour on three separate occasions.
 For video release, the concert at the Reunion Arena in Dallas on September 12, 1998.
 It featured Twain performing all of her hit songs from her first three albums.
 The show aired live on DirecTV for its customers at no additional cost.
 The footage was released the following year titled Live.
 The video was certified platinum by the RIAA for shipments exceeding 100,000 units.
 In 1999, the concerts at the Bayfront Park Amphitheatre were filmed for a concert special airing on TNN.
 The special entitled Shania Twain: Winter Break gave the viewer a behind-the-scenes look of the tour and Twain's personal life.
 At the concerts, Twain was joined onstage by English recording artist Elton John, to perform "You're Still the One", "Something About the Way You Look Tonight" and "Amneris' Letter".
 On January 16, 1999, Twain was also joined by American boyband, the Backstreet Boys to perform their hit, "All I Have to Give" and Twain's "From This Moment On".
 The special aired on August 30, 1999.

 After the release of her "Live" video, Twain filmed an additional concert special at the Texas Stadium in Irving, Texas.
 Named Come On Over, Twain performed in front of 40,000 spectators for the special, which aired on CBS on Thanksgiving night.
 In 2001, both specials were released to DVD titled The Specials, showing highlights from both concerts.
-Twain's benefit concert in Paris The Paris Concert for Amnesty, filmed on December 10, 1998, was highlighted on the DVD release titled The Paris Concert for Amnesty International.
-It featured only two performances, "Black Eyes, Blue Tears" and "You’re Still the One".
+Twain's benefit concert in Paris The Paris Concert for Amnesty, filmed on December 10, 1998, was highlighted on the DVD release, The Paris Concert for Amnesty International.
+It featured only two performances, "Black Eyes, Blue Tears" and "You're Still the One".
 The full concert aired on Viewers Choice in Canada.

+To commemorate the 25th Anniversary of "Come On Over Tour", Twain premiered the live performance, "Come On Over Tour: Live in Dallas" on YouTube on September 12, 2023, and limited for 24 hours.